 Janus v.
 AFSCME, 138 S. Ct.
-2448, 2486 (2018), held that the government may not deduct any payment to a union from an employee's paycheck unless the employee has affirmatively consented to pay and there is "clear and compelling" evidence that the employee "freely" waived his or her First Amendment right not to pay.
-In this case, the lower court concluded that the existence of union membership agreements, which the Petitioners signed before the Court decided Janus, constituted sufficient evidence of valid waivers and thus warranted dismissal of the Petitioners' First Amendment challenge to the deduction of union dues from their paychecks.
-App-15. "[I]ndeed," the district court said, it is "'difficult to imagine' clearer and more compelling evidence of [valid] waivers than [employees'] own signed agreements."
-Id. (citation omitted).
+2448, 2486 (2018), held that the government may not deduct any payment to a union from an employee's paycheck unless the employee has first affirmatively consented to pay and there is "clear and compelling" evidence that the employee "freely" waived his or her First Amendment right not to pay.
+In this case, the lower court concluded that the existence of a union membership agreement and dues deduction authorization, which Petitioner signed before the Court decided Janus, warranted dismissal of Petitioner's First Amendment challenge to the deduction of union dues from her paychecks.
+App.
+9-16.

 But a signed union membership agreement, standing alone, is not clear or compelling evidence that an employee freely waived his or her First Amendment right not to pay a union.
-This is most obviously true where, as here, employees signed their agreements before the Court decided Janus, in a jurisdiction where it was impossible to exercise their right not to pay either fees or dues to a union before Janus.
+This is most obviously true where, as here, the employee signed an agreement prior to the decision in Janus, in a jurisdiction where, at that time, it was impossible to exercise her right not to pay either fees or dues to a union.
 See Pet.
+6.

-18. Yet it is also true of agreements signed after Janus.
+Yet it is also true of agreements signed after Janus.
 Often, employees are not informed of their First Amendment rights before they are presented with a union membership agreement.
-And all too often, that is by design, as states and unions have taken steps to prevent employees from learning of their Janus rights before they sign a union membership agreement.
+That is all too often by design, as states and unions have taken steps to prevent employees from learning of their Janus rights before they are asked (or "asked") to sign a union membership agreement.

-The Court should grant certiorari to make clear that a signed membership that does not clearly advise an individual of his or her First Amendment rights under Janus, standing alone, does not constitute the clear and compelling evidence necessary to show that an employee's ostensible waiver of his or her First Amendment rights was knowing and voluntary.
+The Court should grant certiorari to make clear that Janus's waiver requirement applies to people who sign union membership agreements, and that a signed membership agreement that does not clearly advise an individual of his or her First Amendment rights, standing alone, does not constitute clear and compelling evidence that an employee's ostensible waiver of his or her First Amendment rights was knowing and voluntary.